基础数学

 struct

-returns number of elements of struct.
+For struct input,sizereturns number of elements of struct. -

 cell

-returns a matrix whose 1st element is the number of rows, and whose 2nd element is the number of columns.
+For cell input,sizereturns a matrix whose 1st element is the number of rows, and whose 2nd element is the number of columns.

 See also